Mirkopoj/sspa/README.md

 sspa [OPTION]...

 OPTIONS:
     -h --help		Prints this page and exit
     -u --update		Updates binaries and exit
     -v --verbose		Explain what is being done
-	-q --quiet		Do no log to stdout, will overwrite --verbose -l --little-endian		Change net byte order from BigEndian to LittleEndian -H --hat		Change dac functionality to use software pwm as analog out -p --port		Especify a port for the TCP server to listen at, 8000 by default -V --version		Prints version information and exit
+    -q --quiet		Do no log to stdout, will overwrite --verbose -l --little-endian		Change net byte order from BigEndian to LittleEndian -H --hat		Change dac functionality to use software pwm as analog out -M --mega-hertz		Change spi clock frequency, from 100kHz to 1MHz -p --port		Especify a port for the TCP server to listen at, 8000 by default -V --version		Prints version information and exit

 NOTE: you can uninstall the program at any time running:
 	sspa_uninstall.sh